microsoft/teams-ai/getting-started/CONCEPTS/AUGMENTATIONS.md

 ### Configuring your prompt

-To use sequence augmentation in your prompt there are two steps.
+There are two steps to use sequence augmentation in your prompt:

 1. Update the prompt's `config.json` by adding the `augmentation` property.
 ```diff